H. Romero-Gomez

 Mario travels to Mexico to bring his wife and son to live with him in the United States, but tragedy strikes at the border.
 With all hope and faith lost, Mario is crushed to dust and has lost his will to live.
 He rebuilds his life with the help of a Navajo shaman named Joe Tall Cloud.

 Mario gets a second chance at having a family in Arizona, but his new wife has a relative involved in a street gang and they incur the wrath of Tony Palermo, the local county sheriff.
-He directs a military-style midnight raid on Mario's home, arrests his wife Clara, and separates him from their two children.
-Mario serves time and is deported to Mexico, and with the help of Joe Tall Cloud, he crosses back into the United States with his wife to reunite with their children.
+He directs a military-style midnight raid on Mario's home, arrests him and his wife Clara, and separates her from her two children.
+Mario serves time and is deported to Mexico, and with the help of his Navajo friend, Joe Tall Cloud, he crosses back into the United States with his wife to reunite with their children.

 Undocumented